Evarrest (Topical application)

 - Allergy to human blood products, history of or

-- Arterial bleeding, severe or brisk—Should not be used in patients with these conditions.
+- Infection on any part of the body or at the application site—Should not be used in patients with these conditions.

-This section provides information on the proper use of a number of products that contain fibrinogen/thrombin, human.
+This section provides information on the proper use of a number of products that contain fibrinogen and thrombin, human.
 It may not be specific to Evarrest.
 Please read with care.

 It is very important that your doctor check you closely while you are receiving this medicine to make sure it is working properly.